Automattic/WP-Job-Manager/readme.txt

 = Manual installation =

-The manual installation method involves downloading the plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading the plugin and uploading it to your web server via your favorite FTP application.

 * Download the plugin file to your computer and unzip it
 * Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's `wp-content/plugins/` directory.